When Ethics Meets Danger: Navigating Mandated Reporting with DV Survivors

 The Digital Trap: Helping Survivors Navigate Tech Safety

-In an abusive relationship, even technology can be turned into a tool of control.
+In an abusive relationship, even technology can be turned into a tool of control and manipulation.
 Dear Colleague, Survivors are often monitored more closely than they realize.
 From smart home devices to hidden spyware and GPS tracking, abusers exploit technology in deeply invasive ways.
-As clinicians, we must assess these risks as part of safety planning.
-We
+As clinicians, we must assess these risks as part of their

 The Digital Trap: Helping Survivors Navigate Tech Safety Read More »